kavya-r30/Anti-Kaleshi-Inheritance/AntiKaleshi.md

 - [x] AI-powered chatbot to ask questions they have regarding their coding journey and it can even provide users with questions on which they should focus based on their current problem solving progress.
 - [x] Graphs and Charts to track the progress of a user to correctly gauge his skills and to show users journey along the way.

-List down all the partially implemented features in your project

 ## 🔮Future Scope